dfinity/response-verification/packages/ic-http-certification/README.md

 It should be considered unsafe to exclude anything from request certification that can change the expected response.
 The request method for example can drastically affect what action is taken by the canister, and so excluding it from certification would allow a malicious replica to respond with the expected responses for `'GET'` request, even though a `'POST'` request was made.

-In contrast for responses, it should be considered unsafe to exclude anything from response certification that will be used by clients in a meaningful way.
+For responses, it should be considered unsafe to exclude anything from response certification that will be used by clients in a meaningful way.
 For example, excluding the `Content-Type` header from certification would allow a malicious replica to respond with a different content type than expected, which could cause clients to misinterpret the response.

 #### Fully certified request / response pair